TritonDataCenter/smartos-docs/docs/smartos-as-a-virtualbox-guest.md

 latest ISO image.

 In VirtualBox, create a **New** machine.
 Set the OS as "Solaris 11 64bit".
-Attach the ISO image to the CD-ROM drive and selecte it as the boot volume.
+Attach the ISO image to the CD-ROM drive and select it as the boot volume.
 Give the VM at least 2GB of RAM, preferably more.

 Before booting the machine, go to the "Storage Section" and add another